 The Anchor is a smallish very old Admiralty style anchor.
 It sits about 750 mm out of the sand, standing on one fluke and the head.
-It is located on the Deep Wall, immediately west of the Western Point of the island.
+It is located on the Deep Wall, immediately west of the Western Point of the island and north of The Bubbles.
 The depth is 18 metres.
 To the north-west of here is the turning point to head back to the exit.

 Small Admiralty Anchor

 This is located on the northern side of Isolated Reef 2 towards the western end.
 The depth is about 18 metres.
 It is a tiny anchor, probably from a small rowing vessel.
 There are other bits of metal in this area.

 |The small admiralty anchor on Isolated Reef 2.

 This is a large steel item in the shape of a C. From this a very thick ship sized mooring rope runs to teh west and then north.
 It is located on the south-eastern corner of Isolated Reef 1 and runs between the two reefs.

 This is the water between the island and the mainland.
 You need to use this to start and/or end a dive on the eastern side.

 This gutter heads from the south-eastern end of the Channel to the south. it is formed by huge boulders off the wall and the wall.
 It has some boulders in it.

 This cave is at the southern end of the gutter.

 There is an Admiralty anchor located on the eastern side.
 This is much larger than the two on the western side.
 It is located about 10 metres off the reef edge to the immediate east of the Southern Point.
 It is hard to find.